2. Numeric vectors#

 use cases in matrix/tensor processing.

-Expressions involving multiple operations need a set of rules
+Expressions involving multiple operators need a set of rules

 governing the order of computations (unless we enforce it

-Let us list the aforementioned operators in their order of precedence,
+Let’s list the operators mentioned so far in their order of precedence,

 from the least to the most binding (see also help("Syntax")